 Since the inception of the program, 59 undergraduates at the University of Minnesota, Twin Cities have been named Goldwater Scholars.

-University of Minnesota, Twin Cities students who are interested in applying for the scholarship in the future may consult the Office for National and International Scholarships, a service of the University Honors Program.
+University of Minnesota, Twin Cities students who are interested in applying for the scholarship in the future may consult the Office of National and International Scholarships website or contact